Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

 - **Iteration:** Use these findings to further refine and improve the application.

 ---
-We still have a lot more that could be tested.
-In the future we will add more testing coverage to validate all functions are performing as expected.
-We will also implement frontend tests.
-Also we will improve the testing environment itself to include more testing data in the database and use new tools like Istanbul or Jest to report testing coverage to ensure we meet our coverage targets.
-We will also clean up our tests, so that they are more readable and ignore the server logging, so that only the test output is seen.
+## Future Testing Improvements

+There is still significant room to expand our test coverage.
+In future iterations, we plan to:

+- **Increase Backend Test Coverage:** Add more unit and integration tests to validate that all backend functions behave as expected.
+- **Implement Frontend Testing:** Introduce frontend tests using tools like Jest and React Testing Library to ensure UI components and user flows work correctly.
+- **Improve the Testing Environment:** Enhance our testing setup by adding more test data to the database and incorporating tools like Istanbul or Jest for detailed code coverage reporting.
+- **Clean Up Test Output:** Refactor existing tests to improve readability and suppress unnecessary server logs during test runs so that the test results are easier to review.

+These improvements will help us maintain high code quality, detect issues earlier, and ensure our app remains stable as it scales.

 This comprehensive testing strategy is designed to give us confidence in our application's stability, performance, and overall user experience.